ward/run/_posts/2022-01-16-slovenia-trip.md

 their parking lot it is only a 400-500 metre flat walk to the main spot of this reserve.
 This made it a bit disappointing as it was overcrowded with instagram girls and people with no respect for nature.
-We quickly continued on to Lake Jasna, where I would get my run (again 13 km) in while the girlfriend and her sister would walk around a little.
+We quickly continued on to Lake Jasna, where I would get my run (again 13 km, I was keeping this week simple to keep the planning simple) in while the girlfriend and her sister would walk around a little.
 The run was... not ideal.

 {% include location.html lat=46.47437 lon=13.78376 description="Lake Jasna" %}

 I quickly felt a rather strong need to poop (TMI?
 Suck it up, this is my blog), luckily getting to a toilet eventually.
-Then I had done all the roads at the lake, and running around the lake was not an option: it was tiny and there were too many people.
+Soon I had passed by all the roads at the lake, and running around the lake was not an option: it was tiny and there were too many people.
 Instead I went up into the mountains.
 This went OK for a while, the path was a wide packed gravel path that could probably fit a car or two.
 Easy peasy.
-Figures that on that exact path I manage to twist my left ankle while still being a while away from where we had parked the car.
+Figures that on that exact easy peasy path I manage to twist my left ankle while still being a while away from where we had parked the car.
 The ankle was not painful going upwards, but it was hell when running back down.
 I had to be real careful with it and was glad when I finally reached the car.
 The section where I twisted my